robcronin/bdd-lock-table/README.md

 - Run your tests against your stack but don't fail the build straight away if they fail
 - Release your stack on sucess or failure
 - Finish your build with success or failure

+## Further Ideas

+- Don't release a stack that fails so that the developer can debug on the stack
+    - Schedule the stack to be released after x time
+- Schedule removal of stacks that haven't been used in x time
+- Allow update of all existing stacks to a master branch in case of a big change(adding a dynamoDB index for example)